University of Reading cookie policy

 Summon is also more suitable for some subjects than others.
 For advice on the best resources to use for your research contact your Academic Liaison Librarian.

-Watch our videos on searching Summon
+Watch our intro to searching Summon

 Search tips